Creating Slides on SlideShare

 Figure 4: Haiku Deck within SlideShare

-The presentation mode that you see in Figure 4, above has several interface options that will be explained within our upcoming Haiku Deck within SlideShare tutorial.
+The presentation mode that you see in Figure 4, above, has several interface options.
+We explore more in our Haiku Deck Interface within SlideShare tutorial.

 Related Posts